 Aggregate demand:

-Incumbants:
+Available bandwidth:

 Window:

 Depth:

 Car driver – The driver (or passenger) obtains information about upcoming road conditions and travel times from a roadside AP.
 Could be expanded into automatically diverting traffic to alternative routes and providing turn-by-turn directions while on these detours.
 Each vehicle would be assigned to a specific route and thus may be getting unique directions.